 Master of Urban and Regional Planning (MURP)

-In collaboration with the Department of Urban and Regional Planning, the Global Environmental Science (GES) program offers a combined Bachelor of Science in Global Environmental Science and Master of Urban and Regional Planning (MURP) pathway that helps students earn both degrees in five years.
+In collaboration with the Department of Urban and Regional Planning, the Global Environmental Science (GES) program offers a combined Bachelor of Science in Global Environmental Science and Master of Urban and Regional Planning (MURP) pathway that helps students earn both degrees in an accelerated timeframe.
 This pathway allows GES students to earn six (6) graduate-level credits that apply to the MURP degree, in addition to the nine (9) upper-division credits that will be double-counted towards both GES and MURP degrees in their senior year.
 Once in the MURP program, after graduating with their GES BS degree, students take the remaining 27 credits necessary to complete the MURP degree.